digital-asset/docs.daml.com/docs/2.8.10/docs/canton/usermanual/pruning.rst

   not work.
 Therefore, before you disable a participant, please make sure that is not involved in any contract.
 This is a current limitation.
 - Participants do not allow pruning of state more recent than the most recently observed transaction minus the `ledger-api.max-deduplication-duration` configuration.
-As a result, an inactive participant may not prune all state older than the configured retention period.
+As a result, an inactive participant may not prune all archived contracts and transactions older than the configured retention period.

 ..
 TODO(#5690): pruning and disconnected participants (note above)
 ..
 TODO(#5945): pruning with dangling parties (note above)